 To start with WordPress.org, you’ll need a domain name and a web hosting account.

-They are offering WPBeginner users a free domain name, free SSL Certificate, and discount on hosting.
-Basically, you can get started for $2.75 / month.
+They are offering WPBeginner users a free domain name, a free SSL certificate, and a discount on hosting.
+Basically, you can get started for $1.99 / month.

 If you can spend a little more, then we recommend SiteGround.
 They are also an officially recommended WordPress hosting service.

-Note: Both Bluehost and SiteGround don’t allow hosting of adult content on their servers.
+Note: Bluehost and SiteGround don’t allow the hosting of adult content on their servers.

-If your Tumblr blog contains adult content, then we recommend HostGator.
-They are also in our list of the top WordPress hosting companies.
+If your Tumblr blog contains adult content, then we recommend Hostinger.
+They are also on our list of the top WordPress hosting companies.

 Once you have purchased hosting, the next step is to install WordPress.
 Most hosting providers offer 1-click WordPress installation.
 If you cannot find the option, then ask your hosting company, and they will install WordPress for you.

-Alternately, you can follow our step by step guide on how to install WordPress to do it yourself.
+Alternatively, you can follow our step-by-step guide on how to install WordPress to do it yourself.

-On the next screen, you’ll need to provide OAuth Consumer and Secret keys.
+On the next screen, you’ll need to provide the OAuth Consumer Key and Secret key.
 These keys allow your WordPress site to connect and import your content from Tumblr servers.

-To get these keys, you need to click on the URL shown on the screen, which will take you to Tumblr website where you need to click on the ‘Register Application’ button.
+To get these keys, you need to click on the URL shown on the screen.

 Next, you need to fill in the ‘Application Name’, ‘Application Website’, ‘Application Description, and ‘Default Callback URL’ fields.
 All the rest can be left blank.

-Once you are done, click on the Register button at the bottom to continue.
+Once you are done, click the ‘Register’ button at the bottom to continue.

-You now need to go back to your WordPress admin area and go to Toools » Import page and run the importer again.
+You now need to go back to your WordPress admin area, go to the Tools » Import page, and rerun the importer.

-On the next screen, you need to click on the ‘Authorize this application’ button.
+On the next screen, you need to click on the ‘Authorize the Application’ button.

-This will take you to Tumblr where you will be asked to allow the app to connect with your account.
-Click on the Allow button to continue.
+This will take you to Tumblr, where you will be asked to allow the app to connect with your account.

-The importer will now start importing your content from Tumblr to WordPress.
-This may take some time depending on how much content you have.
+The importer will now start importing your Tumblr content to WordPress.
+The import process may take some time, depending on how much content you have.

 Once finished, you will see the success message.